martinjohndyer/FAIR_Code_design/episodes/Principles.md

 **DRY helps you write clear, efficient, and error-resistant code**.
 Use functions, loops, and constants to reduce repetition.
 A DRY approach **saves time and effort in the long run**, especially when scaling or debugging code.

+It is important to note that prematurly refactoring a code might lead to the unecessary complexity.
+This is why **DRY** is often associated to the **Rule of Three**.
+The latter is a guideline suggesting that you should wait until a piece of code is repeated three times before refactoring it.
+It ensures that you only refactor when a pattern is stable and repeated enough time.

 ## Keep it simple, Stupid (KISS) & Curly's Law - Do one Thing